BMMRO-tech/BMMRO/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior [here](bahamas-marine-mammal-research-organization@thoughtworks.com)
+Please report unacceptable behavior here: bahamas-marine-mammal-research-organization@thoughtworks.com

 ## License